ary4nsinha/ary4nsinha/README.md

 # Aryan Sinha

 I write code that delivers- functional, and ready to ship.
-Proficient in React, Python, TensorFlow, and SQL, I build solutions that people use and enjoy.
+Proficient in React, Python, TensorFlow, and SQL, I like to build solutions that people use and enjoy.

 ## Tech Stack
 - **React**: Spinning up UIs faster than you can say "all of frontend is over-engineered slop"